-This mode is typically used when a single AD4000/AD4004/ AD4008 device is connected to an SPI-compatible digital host.
-The connection diagram is shown in Figure 53, and the corresponding timing diagram is shown in Figure 54.
+This mode is typically used when a single AD4003/AD4007/AD4011 device is connected to an SPI-compatible digital host.
+The connection diagram is shown in Figure 55, and the corresponding timing diagram is shown in Figure 56.

 Turbo mode must be disabled to use this mode.
-To disable turbo mode, set the Turbo Mode Enable field in the configuration register to 0 (see Table 12).
+To disable turbo mode, set the turbo mode enable field in the configuration register to 0 (see Table 12).
 Turbo mode is disabled by default.

 When performing conversions in this mode, SDI must be held high.
 SDI can be connected to VIO if register reading and writing is not required.
 A rising edge on CNV initiates a conversion and forces SDO to high impedance.
 After a conversion is initiated, it continues until completion irrespective of the state of CNV.
-This feature can be useful, for instance, to bring CNV low to select other SPI devices, such as analog multiplexers; however, CNV must be returned high before the minimum conversion time (t{CONV}) elapses and then held high for the maximum possible conversion time to avoid the generation of the busy signal indicator.
-When the conversion is complete, the AD4000/ AD4004/AD4008 enter the acquisition phase and power-down.
+This feature can be useful when bringing CNV low to select other SPI devices, such as analog multiplexers.
+However, CNV must be returned high before the minimum conversion time (tconv) elapses and then held high for the maximum possible conversion time to avoid the generation of the busy signal indicator.
+When the conversion is complete, the AD4003/AD4007/AD4011 enter the acquisition phase and power-down.
 There must not be any digital activity on SCK during the conversion.

 When CNV goes low, the MSB is output onto SDO.
 The remaining data bits are clocked out on SDO by subsequent SCK falling edges.
 The data is valid on both SCK edges.
-Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time.
-If the status bits are not enabled, SDO returns to high impedance after the 16th SCK falling edge.
-If the status bits are enabled, they are shifted out on SDO on the 17th through the 22nd SCK falling edges (see the Status Bits section).
+Although the rising edge can capture the data, a digital host using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time, as dictated by $t{\rm HSDO}$ (see Table 2).
+If the status bits are not enabled, SDO returns to high impedance after the $18^{\rm th}$ SCK falling edge.
+If the status bits are enabled, they are shifted out on SDO on the $19^{\rm th}$ through the $24^{\rm th}$ SCK falling edges (see the Status Bits section).
 SDO returns to high impedance after the final SCK falling edge, or when CNV goes high (whichever occurs first).

-Figure 53.
+Figure 55.
 CS Mode, 3-Wire Without Busy Indicator Connection Diagram

-Figure 54.
+Figure 56.
 CS Mode, 3-Wire Without Busy Indicator Serial Interface Timing Diagram (Status Bits Not Shown)